band-of-four/coursework-untitled-zpg/specs/IDEAS_GAMEPLAY.md

 ### Concept

-When using the term zero-player game, we refer to a specific definition where the human player has no _direct_ influence on the actions of game characters;
+When using the term zero-player game, we refer to a specific definition where the involvement of a human player is not _necessary_ for the game characters to develop.
+The [role of the player](#players-role) is therefore to _speed up_ the progress, not enable it in the first place.

-the latter may progress with no user interaction at all past their creation.
+The game experience is more comparable to brief interactions with a news feed rather than conventional drawn-out game sessions.

-Multiple players coexist in the same world. __The way players interact is yet to be discussed__.
+The interface is text-based, and [the character's diary](#diary) plays an important role in keeping the player up to date with ongoing developments.

-The interface is text-based.
+The player's interest is constantly piqued by new gameplay mechanics being unlocked and further possibilities being hinted at.
+Furthermore, the exact kind of [controls available](#players-controls) changes from time to time.

 ### Setting